tenox7/wrp/README.md

 Version 2.0 brings support for PythonMagick (ImageMagick Library) that allows to optimize and reduce image size or covert to greyscale or bitmap for these cool computers without color displays.

+# Current Status
+* Due to a recent migration of the whole Internet to SSL/HTTPS, WRP is currently pretty much useless
+* Support for a SSL/HTTPS is under way, however not in a proxy mode
+* I'm also looking for moving away from WebKit, QT and Python
+* Stay tuned

 ## OS Support
 WRP works on macOS (Mac OS X), Linux and FreeBSD.
 On macOS it uses Cocoa Webkit, on Linux/FreeBSD QT Webkit, for which needs PyQT4 or PyQT5.